Select a leave type

 As a public state agency, the University does not provide a paid maternity leave, such as that provided by some private employers.
 Instead, employees use accrued leave credits to remain in pay status.

-To refer to detailed information for child care, child birth and adoption please click on your employment affiliation.
+To refer to detailed information for child care, child birth and adoption please see the general parameters below:

 You may be eligible for a leave without pay for personal reasons, such as education or family circumstances, at the discretion of your supervisor, director, chair, dean, and your Vice President / Provost.